v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 Will pop up a print preview dialog in the GUI.

-Events that can be yielded to the GUI should be of type :class:`camelot.admin.action.ActionStep`.
+Events that can be yielded to the GUI should be of type :class:`camelot.admin.action.base.ActionStep`.
 Action steps are reusable parts of an action:

-.. autoclass:: camelot.admin.action.ActionStep
+.. autoclass:: camelot.admin.action.base.ActionStep
+   :noindex:

 Possible Action Steps that can be yielded to the GUI include:

-  * :class:`camelot.view.action_steps.ChangeObject`
+  * :class:`camelot.view.action_steps.change_object.ChangeObject`
-  * :class:`camelot.view.action_steps.PrintPreview`
+  * :class:`camelot.view.action_steps.print_preview.PrintPreview`
-  * :class:`camelot.view.action_steps.OpenFile`
+  * :class:`camelot.view.action_steps.print_preview.PrintJinjaTemplate`
-  * :class:`camelot.view.action_steps.OpenStream`
+  * :class:`camelot.view.action_steps.open_file.OpenFile`
-  * :class:`camelot.view.action_steps.OpenJinjaTemplate`
+  * :class:`camelot.view.action_steps.open_file.OpenStream`
-  * :class:`camelot.view.action_steps.PrintPreview`
+  * :class:`camelot.view.action_steps.open_file.OpenJinjaTemplate`
-  * :class:`camelot.view.action_steps.Refresh`
+  * :class:`camelot.view.action_steps.gui.Refresh`
   * :class:`camelot.view.action_steps.ShowPixmap`
   * :class:`camelot.view.action_steps.ShowChart`

 keep the user informed about progress
 -------------------------------------

-An :obj:`camelot.view.action_steps.UpdateProgress` object can be yielded, to update the state of the progress dialog:
+An :obj:`camelot.view.action_steps.update_progress.UpdateProgress` object can be yielded, to update the state of the progress dialog:

 .. autoclass:: camelot.view.action_steps.UpdateProgress
+   :noindex:

 This should be done regulary to keep the user informed about the progres of the action::